 - Only pencils are allowed while using the materials; they will be provided if you need one.

 - Researchers may only review one box at a time and must not write upon, mark, lean on or otherwise mishandle research materials.

 - Staff may request special care procedures for fragile materials (e.g. wearing gloves when handling photographs).

 - Post-it notes are harmful to books and manuscripts.
 Acid-free bookmarks are available.

 - Researchers must preserve the existing order of all unbound materials.
 Please report any disarrangement and/or conservation problems to the staff.

-- Laptop computers are allowed and digital cameras (without flash) may be used with the permission of staff.
+- Laptops are allowed and digital cameras (without flash) may be used with the permission of staff.
 Scanners are prohibited.

-- If your research results in a formal paper or publication, we ask that you donate a copy for the Columbia Archives collection.
+- If your research results in a formal paper or publication, we ask that you donate a copy for Columbia Archives’ collection.
 Columbia Archives should be cited among your sources.
 See Rights and Responsibilities for citation requirements when using research materials in your publication or production.

 Rights and Responsibilities

 Columbia Archives provides access to items in our collections for educational and research purposes.
 The user assumes all responsibility for determining what uses are lawful under current copyright law and to obtain any required permissions and pay any required fee.